moha20299ea-blip/anlight-os/README.md

 This is bigger than one OS. **Anlight is a weapon for the people who fight back.** Every tool we ship, every line we write, exists to tilt the field toward the defenders — the researchers, the reporters, the parents, the cops, the kids who deserve a safer net than the one they were handed.

 **Our code of war:**
 - 🕯️ **Expose, don't avenge.** We investigate, we document, we hand evidence to the authorities who can end it.
 Justice, not vigilante chaos.
+Well, if this doesn't WORK!!, WELL WILL ACT BY OURSELVES, WILL RUIN YOUR LIVES/LIFES, we will hurt you, will you EXPOSE YOU, till you die crying...!
 - 🛡️ **Protect the victim first.** Every action starts and ends with the person being hurt.
 - 🌍 **Light *and* dark.** Clearnet, deep web, Tor — wherever the predators run, the tooling follows.
 - 📣 **Arm the good guys.** Free tools.
 Open knowledge.
 No gatekeeping the people doing the right thing.